Characters: Avatar: The Last Airbender: The Fire Nation

 - Villain with Good Publicity: He is very popular with his citizens, even after being deposed, as seen in "The Promise".
 This is thanks to him developing a cult of personality where, as shown in The Headband, Fire Nation schools routinely teach their students to adore him and even rewrite history to favor him and his predecessors.

-- Would Hurt a Child: Well duh.
+- Would Hurt a Child: The scar!

 - You Have Outlived Your Usefulness: After Ursa gives him the poison, Ursa would be the final loose end; Ozai had to banish Ursa without her taking the children.